2600hz/kazoo/doc/installation.md

 sudo ln -s core/sup/priv/sup /usr/bin/sup
 ```

-Make sure that the path to Kazoo's intallation directory is right (in `/usr/bin/sup`).
+Make sure that the path to Kazoo's installation directory is right (in `/usr/bin/sup`).
 Otherwise you can change it by setting the `KAZOO_ROOT` environment variable (not set by default).
 If one needs `KAZOO_ROOT`, an alias should be created:

 ```shell
 alias sup='KAZOO_ROOT=/opt/kazoo sup'